awslabs/aws-c-common/docs/error-handling.md

 Don't return `int` "just in case it might fail someday" or "for consistency with other functions".

-This is especially important for low level datastructure APIs, or any function that cleans up or destroys something.
+This is especially important for low-level datastructure APIs, or any function that cleans up or destroys something.

 Imagine there's some "clean up" function that needs to use your function, and your function returns `int`.
 What is that clean up function supposed to do?
 Try to handle the error?
 How?
 Should it stop even trying to clean up?
 Leak memory?